rotheconrad/F100_Prok_Recombination/README.md

 ![F100 Distance Heatmap](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/my_species_F100.png)

-# PART 03: Recombinant Genes Analysis
+# PART 03: Gene Analysis

 STEP 02 generates output containing F100 data for all genome pairs.
 In this step we investigate recombinant gene positions and annotions from specific genome pairs of interest, and we investigate recombinant gene positions and annotations for 1 genome to many genomes.